Michael0x2a/michael0x2a-website/app/_posts/2014-02-15-turtle-examples.md

 layout: post
 title: "Turtle examples"
 date: 2014-02-15
-updated: 2014-07-29
+updated: 2015-09-15
 parent_id: blog
 page_id: turtle-examples
 ---

 ## Introduction

-My very first introduction to programming came in 7th or 8th grade in one of my elective classes.
-On the first or second day of class, my teacher explained to us that we'd be learning a programming language called "Logo", which was based around the idea of controlling an imaginary "turtle" with a pen attached to its tail to draw pictures and graphics.
+My very first introduction to programming was in middle school during the first week of class.
+My teacher explained that we'd be learning a programming language called "Logo", which would let you control an imaginary "turtle" with a pen attached to its tail to draw pictures and packets.

-Our teacher then proceeded to hand us a thick packet of examples, and told us to go off and try them.
-So long as we completed a set number of exercises each day, we were free to experiment and do whatever we liked.
-I had a tremendous amount of fun in this class.
-I'm not entirely sure how much I actually ended up learning, since I was mostly blindly copying and tweaking code, but I do remember to this day having tremendous amounts of fun.
+We were then given a thick packet of examples, and was set free to experiment and do whatever we liked as long as we completed a certain number of exercises each day.

+I'm not sure how much I ended up actually learning, since I was mostly blindly copying and tweaking code, but I do remember to this day having a huge amount of fun playing with Logo.

 So naturally, I was very pleased to discover that Python, one of my favorite programming languages, came built-in with a module named "[turtle][turtle-doc]" that was very similar to Logo.
 This document is an attempt to mirror some of the spirit of the original packet of examples that first introduced me to programming.